ozkary/ozkary.github.io/_posts/2023/2023-04-01-data-engineering-process-fundamentals-discovery.md

 - Scalability and performance
 - Monitoring

+## Summary

+The data engineering discovery process involves defining the problem statement, gathering requirements, and determining the scope of work.
+It also includes a data analysis exercise utilizing Python and Jupyter Notebooks or other tools to extract valuable insights from the data.
+These steps collectively lay the foundation for successful data engineering endeavors.

 ## Exercise - Hands-on Use Case

-After learning th details about the discovery step, let's put them into practice.
+Since we now understand the discovery step, we should be able to put that into practice.
 Let’s move on to a hands-on use case and see how we apply those concepts.

 > 👉 [Data Engineering Process Fundamentals - Discovery Exercise](//www.ozkary.dev/data-engineering-process-fundamentals-discovery-exercise)